School of Food Technology and Natural Sciences Staff

 Senior Lecturer in Molecular Cell Biology - School of Food Technology and Natural Sciences

-I am a molecular geneticist with a background in molecular biology, genetics and neuroscience.
-My current research program is focused on the molecular processes that are required for neuronal development and formation & storage of memory, and how their disruption can lead to neurological disease.
-My teaching contributions include DNA structure and function, gene expression and developmental genetics within the BSc program.
+I am a molecular biologist with a background in genetics and neuroscience.
+My research focuses on investigating molecular and epigenetic mechanisms important for neuronal development and memory formation, and how their disruption contributes to neurodevelopmental and neurodegenerative disorders associated with cognitive deficits.
+I specialise in Drosophila neurogenetics, epigenetics, molecular biology, gene therapy, and neurological disease modelling, integrating advanced genetic and biochemical approaches to dissect the pathways that regulate brain function and disease.
+My teaching contributions include DNA structure and function, gene expression & regulation, and developmental genetics within the BSc program.

 Professor of Food Safety and Microbiology - School of Food Technology and Natural Sciences